FULLSHADE/OSCE/README.md

 ## Advanced Windows exploit development practice - 100 proof of concepts
+I am following the `Windows Exploit Development Tutorial Series` as a guide for exploit development progression from https://www.fuzzysecurity.com/tutorials.html

+I first learn how to exploit a certain type of protections or restriction, then read lot's of exploits and writeups about it, then search exploit-db for software that is vulnerable to that specific attack vector, then I test my new knowledge against said program.

+Eventually I will start hunting for 0day in software that relate to these topics.

 ----
 I am writing 100 POC's for various exploits, some which include bypassing advanced memory protections for educational purposes.